Safe Routes to School

 Walk & Bike to School Challenge

-A one month walk / bike to school challenge will begin on Thursday, October 1 and continue through Thursday, October 30.
+Typically, a one month walk / bike to school challenge is held every October; however, this challenge will be held in the Spring of 2022.
+More information will be provided in the upcoming months.
 Participating students are eligible to win bike helmets, t-shirts, assortment of prizes, and two grand prize winners from each school will receive a new bike.
 Prizes are provided by generous donations from the Marshfield Clinic Health System, Nasonville Dairy, and others!

 Reasons to Walk and Bike